 Arrival and Departure Airport: Zagreb Airport (ZAG)

-Arrival Details: Please plan flights to arrive April 8, 2025, at your leisure
+Arrival Details: Please plan flights to arrive April 8, 2025, at your leisure.
+Plan on taking a taxi to the hotel.

 Departure Details: Please plan flights to depart April 20, 2025, after 2:00 PM

-Travel Tips: If you arrive early to rest up from your travels, you can book an early night at our first night tour hotel, the Esplanade Zagreb Hotel.
-It's located in the Lower Town section of Zagreb and a block from the Botanical Gardens of the University of Zagreb.
-It's about 20 minutes from the airport and you can take a taxi or have the hotel arrange a shuttle.
+Travel Tips: If you arrive early to rest up from your travels, you can book an early night at our first night tour hotel, the Hotel AS.
+It's located in a lovely wooded area of the city and has a restaurant and bar on site.
+You will need to take a taxi to the hotel, which is about 30 minutes from the airport.

 Entry Requirements: See "Essential Information" section under the "Know Before You Go" tab.